 In contrast to total knee replacement—in which all three compartments of the knee (femur, tibia, and patella) are replaced with a prosthesis—patellofemoral joint replacement is a less invasive surgery that involves resurfacing the back of the kneecap and the front of the thighbone.
 Although the surgery was first introduced in the 1970s, early designs were not ideal.
 In the last decade, however, newer designs and materials have made patellofemoral joint replacement as predictable in the treatment of patellofemoral arthritis as total knee replacement is for patients with generalized arthritis of the knee.

-At the Hospital for Special Surgery Patellofemoral Center, patients undergoing patellofemoral joint replacement receive local regional anesthesia—an epidural block that numbs the lower half of the body—and sedation.
-During the operation, the orthopedic surgeon removes the damaged cartilage behind theand a small amount of bone and places a high-density plastic patella (called a patellar button) in its place.
-Damaged cartilage and a small amount of bone are also removed from the groove on the femur and a thin metal laminate is put in its place, with the goal of restoring a gliding joint with no minimal friction between the surfaces.
+At the Hospital for Special Surgery Patellofemoral Center, patients undergoing patellofemoral joint replacement receive regional anesthesia—an epidural block that numbs the lower half of the body—and sedation.
+During the operation, the orthopedic surgeon removes the damaged cartilage and a small amount of bone and places a high-density plastic patella (called a patellar button) in its place.
+Damaged cartilage and a small amount of bone are also removed from the groove on the femur and a thin metal laminate is put in its place, with the goal of restoring a gliding joint with minimal friction between the surfaces.
 The surgery takes about an hour to perform and requires an overnight stay in the hospital.
+[Watch video descriptions of patellofemoral surgery]

 Immediately after surgery, patients can put weight on the leg and are able to walk with the aid of a cane or crutches.
-During recovery, a continuous passive motion machine (CPM) is used at home to help prevent the formation of scar tissue and stiffness without involving the muscles.
-Physical therapy usually begins at six weeks - a week after the patient returns home.
+Physical therapy usually begins a week after the patient returns home.
 Depending on the nature of the patient’s employment and his or her commute, time until return to work is between two and six weeks; full recovery from patellofemoral joint replacement—which is dependent primarily on the restoration of muscle strength—takes between six and twelve months.
 Measures that can help speed recovery include devices that provide electric stimulation to the muscles around the knee and Game Ready®, a machine that compresses and cools the leg, thereby reducing swelling and pain.
 (Insurance does not presently cover the cost of these devices.)

 Summary by Nancy Novick